 (7) Contact Info - here you can add your profile and contact information as well as any other contact information that might be helpful to students.

-(8) Classlist - links to the UAS Online class list
+(8) ePortfolio - link to the class related UAS Online ePortfolio

 The default course menu is created when the course sites are initially rolled out.
 Its design is subject to revision over time and may change based on feedback from faculty and students.